| admit | gre | gpa | rank | |

 We can write this as a single expression:

-\[ \text{P}(y_i \mid x_i) = \text{logit}^{-1}(\beta_0 + \beta_1 x_i)^{y_i} (1-\text{logit}^{-1}(\beta_0 + \beta_1 x_i))^{1-y_i}. \]
+\[ \text{P}(y_i \mid x_i) = \text{logit}^{-1}(\beta_0 + \beta_1 x_i)^{y_i} (1-\text{logit}^{-1}(\beta_0 + \beta_1 x_i))^{1-y_i}, \]

-We then use this to compute the likelihood of parameters \(\beta_0\), \(\beta_1\):
+We can reinterpret this to express the likelihood of parameters \(\beta_0\), \(\beta_1\):

 \[ L(\beta_0, \beta_1 \mid x_i, y_i) = \text{logit}^{-1}(\beta_0 + \beta_1 x_i)^{y_i} (1-\text{logit}^{-1}(\beta_0 + \beta_1 x_i))^{1-y_i}, \]